BartvonMeijenfeldt/Ghost/Doc/designdoc.md

    winner:
        this method returns a boolean indicating which player has won the game.
 This method can obviously only 		       make sense if ended return true.

+   Frameworks: -Storing data after closing/resuming -Switching screens and giving data to next screen -Loading in 	dictionaries in a smart way -Menu Bar -Choosing a random word